-The decision to distribute an emergency notification will be based on the judgment of the President/Superintendent, Chief of Police, Lead Public Safety Officer, and/or Vice-Presidents in consultation with relevant campus staff.
-These personnel will develop the content of the initial notification message and determine the appropriate method of distribution.
+The decision to distribute an emergency notification will be based on the judgment of the President/Superintendent, Public Safety Manager, Lead Public Safety Officer, and/or Vice-Presidents in consultation with relevant campus staff.
+This person will develop the content of the initial notification message and determine the appropriate method of distribution.
 Follow-up notifications will be handled by the College Public Information Officer or other designated person.